xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 * **Optimal routing** – TI-LFA provides optimal routing by enforcing a backup path that is identical to the post-convergence path
 * **Stateless operation** – based on source routing paradigm, there is no need to create additional forwarding state in the network in order to enforce a backup path

-As a result of these benefits and based on our deployment experience, TI-LFA remains one of the main drivers behind SR deployments to-date.
-TI-LFA has been one of the key areas of execution for Cisco since we started shipping it in 2014.
+As a result of these benefits and based on our deployment experience, TI-LFA remains one of the main drivers behind SR deployments to-date. **TI-LFA has been one of the key areas of execution for Cisco since we started shipping it in 2014**.

 With this in mind, we welcomed the addition, for the first-time, of TI-LFA testcases to EANTC’s interop.
 Highlights of Cisco’s participation include:
 * **Cisco successfully validated sub-50 msec protection with TI-LFA**